-One of the most common questions we are asked is what is the percentage of approvals and denials and the Social Security disability benefits claim?
-Social Security keeps very detailed (if somewhat obtuse) statistics which provide the answers.
+One of the most common questions we are asked is what is the percentage of claims and cases does Social Security disability approve?
+Or, put another way, “What are my chances of winning?”

 - Approval at all levels – 54.8%.
 This is the total allowance rates, at all adjudicative levels (initial application through Appeals Council).